Local Business News

 How We Can Help You

-While we all face some level of uncertainty, the Adelaide Hills Business Centre will help members maintain a since of normality, access to assistance and resources.
+While we all face some level of uncertainty, the Adelaide Hills Business Centre will help members maintain a sense of normality, access to assistance and resources.
 Some services will be postponed until the social interaction period no longer places the health system or those in our community at risk.
 Overall, business as usual.

 Business Advice - Business as usual with the exceptions of some Face To Face meetings.
 When booking a time, please select Phone, Zoom or Hangout.